qexat/garnet/README.md

  * Actual build takes ~1-2 minutes
  * Adding end-to-end unit tests it takes 5 minutes
- * Adding code coverage it takes ~15 minutes -- cargo-tarpaulin ain't instant but most of it is still spent in building it.
+ * Adding code coverage it takes ~15 minutes -- cargo-tarpaulin ain't instant but most of it is still spent in building it rather than running it.
  * Making a `.deb` package for cargo-tarpaulin would help a lot then.
+   Talked to the Debian Rust packaging team and they're in favor, very helpful folks, but of course understaffed.

 ## Out Of Context Problems